Is It Pointless And Inefficient To Explore Your Past In Therapy?

 Sometimes trauma processing work can go quickly.
 That's most likely if it's a fairly straightforward, isolated trauma, and the client is in a good headspace to do the work.
-However, for more the complex trauma that comes from a crappy childhood, not just one upsetting event, therapy can take a while.
+However, for the more complex trauma that comes from an all around crappy childhood, not just one upsetting event, therapy can take a while.
 It requires time for the client to trust the therapist, to build up their emotional coping skills, and work through everything at a pace they can manage.

 If a therapist is trying to dig up past baggage and unconscious motivations, there are techniques that sometimes uncover it quite quickly, sometimes in as little as five minutes.
 It's not always that easy though.
 At times it does take some patience and open-ended exploration to find out what's at the core of an issue, but it's not automatically an endless, expensive process.

 Some mental health issues aren't caused by the past, but it can still play a role in them

 Mental health conditions like Bipolar Disorder and schizophrenia are widely considered to have a biological cause.
 It doesn't matter how much therapy you do, Bipolar Disorder is an inherited difference in brain chemistry, and isn't going to go away just by talking about it.
 The main goals in treatment should be finding the right medication and managing the symptoms.
 Putting that off to analyze your childhood would be irresponsible.